brainstem-org/brainstem_support/docs/datamodel/schemas/consumables.md

 ## Silicon probe design

-A silicon probe design used for neural recording or stimulation.
+A specialized tool for recording electrical signals from neurons.
+Silicon probes are vital for experiments focused on understanding brain function through electrophysiological recordings.

 | Field | Description |
 |:------|:------------|